WHAT IS SUGAR

 The body does not distinguish between sugars used in food and drink manufacturing or in the home, and those found naturally in fruits and vegetables.
 For example, the sucrose in an apple is broken down in exactly the same way as the sucrose in in your sugar bowl.
-However, the rate of which sucrose is absorbed can vary depending on if the source is a solid or liquid food, for example in an apple or apple juice.
+However, the rate of which the sugar (sucrose) is absorbed can vary depending on if the source is a solid or liquid food, for example, in an apple or apple juice.

 The most common kinds of sugars

 Head to our how sugar is made page to discover where sugar comes from.

 |Sugar is thought to have been first used over 5,000 years ago in the Polynesian Islands.